 - The fit of the individual’s skills and personality with those of other directors and potential directors in building a Board that is effective, collegial and responsive to the needs of the Company; and

 - Diversity of viewpoints, background, experience and other demographics.

 The invitation to join the Board should be extended by the Board itself via the Chairman of the Board and CEO of the Company, together with an independent director, when deemed appropriate.

 Management, working with the Board, should provide an orientation process for new directors, including background material on the Company, its business plan and its risk profile, and meetings with senior management.
 The Company encourages its directors to participate in continuing education programs to assist them in performing their Board responsibilities.
 Periodically, management should prepare additional educational sessions for directors on matters relevant to the Company, its business plan and risk profile.

 The Board does not believe it should establish term limits.

 The Board does not believe it should establish a mandatory retirement age.

 VII.
 Board Meetings

-The Board currently plans at least four meetings each year, with further meetings to occur (or action to be taken by unanimous consent) at the discretion of the Board.
+The Board shall have at least four meetings each year, with further meetings to occur (or action to be taken by unanimous consent) at the discretion of the Board.
 The meetings may consist of committee meetings, where appropriate, and the Board meeting.
-The agenda of each Board meeting will be prepared by the Chairman of the Board.
+The agenda of each Board meeting will be prepared by the Chairman of the Board (or his or her designee).
 Any director may request that an item be included on the agenda or raise at any Board meeting subjects that were not on the agenda for that meeting.
 Management will seek to provide all directors with appropriate Board materials in advance of meetings, although the Board recognizes that this will not always be consistent with the timing of transactions and the operations of the business and that in certain cases it may not be possible.
 Materials presented to the Board or its committees should be as concise as possible, while still providing the desired information needed for the directors to make an informed judgment.